UrielShimony/LoginApp-RN/README.md

-This project cloned from react-native-fire-base-starter and support all fire base features.
+This project cloned from react-native-fire-base-starter and all native's fire base features are implemented in it.

 The Android app support -
 FaceBook login implemented by react-native-fbsdk library.